Transportation Services CATS - Cougar Accessible Transportation Services

 Cougar Accessible Transportation Services (CATS)

-The university is committed to equal access for all students, including those with disabilities.
-Disability parking is available throughout campus, and the City of Pullman operates accessible busses to and from campus through Pullman Transit.
+Washington State University is committed to equal access for all students, including those with disabilities.
+Disability parking is available throughout campus, and the City of Pullman operates accessible buses to and from campus through Pullman Transit.
 The City of Pullman also provides accessible transportation through their Dial-A-Ride program.
 Click here for more information on this service.

-In addition to these services, the University provides the Cougar Accessible Transportation Services (CATS), a courtesy service funded through student fees.
-CATS is a small program that offers accessible transportation on campus to students with permanent or temporary mobility disabilities/conditions.
+In addition to these services, WSU provides the Cougar Accessible Transportation Services (CATS) program, a courtesy service powered by Services and Activities (S&A) Fees offering accessible transportation on campus to students with permanent or temporary mobility impairment.
 Rides are scheduled on an individualized first-come, first-served basis.
-The hours of operation are between 7:30-5:00 Monday-Friday.
-CATS operates two wheelchair accessible vans and one Ford Fusion.
-CATS employs one full-time Coordinator/Driver and between one and three part-time student drivers, depending on requests for services.
-CATS does not offer on-call services nor a “fixed route” shuttle service.
-The CATS service area is limited to campus facilities and Greek housing.
-CATS does not provide transportation to or from any other locations (e.g. off-campus non-WSU housing, community businesses).
+The hours of operation are between 8:00AM and 3:00PM Monday through Friday, excluding University Holidays.
+CATS do not offer on-call services nor a “fixed route” shuttle service.
+The CATS service area is limited to campus facilities only.
+No off-campus service provided.

-The goal of this service is to provide all requested rides.
-However, there will be times where demand exceeds the capabilities of the service.
+Unfortunately, there will be times where demand exceeds service capacity.
 When this occurs, students are encouraged to seek alternate transportation options.
-Accommodations or alternative class options may also be available; students are encouraged to speak with their instructors or their Access Center advisor.
+Accommodations or alternative class options may also be available; students are encouraged to speak with their instructors or their Access Center Advisor.

 How to Get Started: